angelamitchell/portfolio/README.md

 # Angela's Portfolio

-A repository created showing my portfolio code.
+A repository created showing the code for my portfolio site.

-## Installation

-You will need NPM, Gulp.js and Bower.

-Download Node.JS [here](http://nodejs.org/) for your OS.
-NPM comes with Node.JS

-Enter the following in your console when pointed at the project directory:

-    sudo npm install gulp -g
-    sudo npm install bower -g
-    sudo npm install

 ## Built With